AtlantaSam/BasketballAnalytics/README.md

-### Basketball Analytics 101: Programs and Data as created in Basketball Analytics 101
+### Basketball Analytics 101: PDFs, Programs, and Data as created in Basketball Analytics 101

 #### Datasets: